Loading image...Kiro

 Note: You cannot remove agent-defined context using /context commands.
 To permanently remove context, edit your agent's resources field.

-Here are some common use cases for context management:
+Here are some common reasons for actively managing your context window:

 bash